The seventy7 Guide: Product Photography

 There are three types of marketing campaigns that you can deliver to an audience:

-Awareness - The imagery assets in an awareness campaign are used to drive new and quality users to your site.
+Awareness - The imagery assets in an awareness campaign will drive new and quality users to your site.
 The objective is to entice and influence the user with brand positioning and messaging rather than being a sales hook.

-We probably don’t need to tell you that mastering paid social advertising is a must for any brand that hopes to succeed in 2021.
+We probably don’t need to tell you that mastering paid social advertising is a must for any brand that hopes to succeed.
 Consumers are always demanding that everything they see is new, so making sure you have the best possible photography at hand is crucial.

 Read more about our post-production offering from our Mumbai offices here, want more on how to nail your ecommerce photography?
 Click here.